dewloosh/dewloosh-core/docs/source/user_guide.md

 #### Wrapping

 Wrapping may not be the most elegant solutions to inherit properties of a different class, but there are certain situations when it might save your life.
-One such a scenario is when you want to write an interface to a library that gets dinamically generated runtime, meaning, that the classes are simply not present at the time of writing your own code.
+One such a scenario is when you want to write an interface to a DeepDict that gets dinamically generated runtime, meaning, that the classes are simply not present at the time of writing your own code.
 This is when a wrapper comes handy.
 To wrap a dictionary, do the following:

 ```python
 >>> from dewloosh.core import Wrapper